-Parallel bars are one of the most challenging and exciting events in gymnastics.
-Whether you’re a beginner or an advanced gymnast, mastering the skills on parallel bars is essential to improving your overall performance.
+Parallel bars are one of the most challenging events in men’s gymnastics.
+Mastering the right moves first on parallel bars is essential to improving your overall performance.
 In this article, we present a comprehensive list of parallel bar skills, from basic swings and supports to advanced elements such as giant swings and dismounts.

 With clear descriptions and helpful tips, this guide will help you progress in your parallel bars training and achieve your goals in gymnastics.